ParabolInc/parabol/.vscode/tips.md

 ## Other tips and tricks

-- On a Mac, TypeScript imports can be incorrect, e.g. it tries to import from 'server/...'.
+- On a Mac, TypeScript imports can be incorrect, e.g. it imports from 'server/...'.
 To fix, go to VSCode Settings (UI), type "import module" into the search, and change TypeScript > Preferences: Import Module Specifier from "auto" to "relative".